lembergmax/JustMath/README.md

 ## 📐 Constants

-The `BigNumberValues` class provides reusable **high-precision constants** and default configuration values that are used throughout JustMath.
+The `BigNumbers` class provides reusable **high-precision constants** and default configuration values that are used throughout JustMath.
 These can be accessed statically and are ideal for custom calculations or configurations.

 | Constant                     | Description                                     |